 Silverblue also comes with the toolbox utility, which uses containers to provide an environment where development tools and libraries can be installed and used.
-The toolbox page provides more details on this.

 Toolbox makes it easy to use a containerized environment for everyday software development and debugging.
 On immutable operating systems, like Fedora Silverblue, it provides a familiar package-based environment in which tools and libraries can be installed and used.
 However, toolbox can also be used on package-based systems.